Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Conclusion

 \section{Conclusion}

-We compared a CNN with the LLaMA 3.2 Vision model for neutrino event classification and observed a clear trade-off between computational efficiency and predictive capability.
-While LLaMA demands substantially higher computational resources, averaging 25.4 GB of memory usage and significantly longer inference times compared to the CNN.
-LLaMa 3.2 Vision consistently delivers superior accuracy across multiple evaluation settings, including challenging generalization scenarios with low resolution.
-Beyond raw performance, LLaMA 3.2 Vision offers the added advantage of interpretability through physics-grounded textual explanations, enabling the model to articulate reasoning tied to event topologies (e.g., identifying muon tracks, electromagnetic showers, or vertex activity).
+We compared the CNN baseline and ViT-h/14 with the LLaMA~3.2 Vision model for neutrino event classification and observed a clear trade-off between computational efficiency, predictive capability, and explainability.
+While LLaMA~3.2 Vision demands substantially higher computational resources, averaging 12.9~GB of memory usage and significantly longer inference times compared to the CNN and the ViT-h/14, it consistently delivers superior accuracy across multiple evaluation settings, including challenging generalization scenarios with reduced spatial resolution.
+We observed that a vision-only transformer (ViT-H/14) achieves classification performance comparable to the vision–language model under both nominal and degraded detector conditions, highlighting the robustness of transformer-based architectures relative to convolutional models.

+Beyond raw performance, LLaMA~3.2 Vision offers the added advantage of interpretability through physics-grounded textual explanations, enabling the model to articulate reasoning tied to event topologies such as muon tracks, electromagnetic showers, or the absence of visible charged-lepton signatures.
 This capacity for explainable predictions is particularly valuable in scientific workflows, where transparent decision-making facilitates trust, debugging, and integration with expert knowledge.
+We emphasize that these explanations are post hoc in nature and are not claimed to reflect the model’s internal causal reasoning; nonetheless, they provide an accessible interface for qualitative inspection and error analysis that is not available in typical CNN or ViT-based approaches.

+Our ablation study further shows that removing explicit physics definitions from the system prompt does not significantly degrade classification performance, indicating that the fine-tuned model relies primarily on learned visual–semantic representations rather than prompt-level domain descriptions.
+This suggests that the vision–language model internalizes task-relevant features during fine-tuning, while still leveraging its language generation capabilities to produce plausible physics-aware explanations.

+In contrast, a few-shot in-context evaluation using the frozen pre-trained VLM fails to yield meaningful class separation, demonstrating that prompt-based adaptation alone is insufficient for mapping sparse detector images to abstract physical interaction categories.
+This result underscores the necessity of parameter adaptation, even when using large pretrained vision–language models, for specialized scientific imaging tasks.

+Taken together, these results suggest a natural hierarchy of model choices for neutrino event classification.
+CNNs retain an important role in scenarios requiring real-time inference or operation under strict resource constraints, such as on-detector edge computing or rapid online filtering.
+Vision transformers provide an effective intermediate solution, combining strong classification performance and robustness with moderate computational requirements for large-scale offline processing.
+In contrast, vision–language models are especially well-suited for offline analyses and detailed event studies in neutrino physics, where interpretability, adaptability, and robustness to detector variations are as critical as raw accuracy.